pjeby/quick-explorer/README.md

 ## Quick Explorer for Obsidian

+> New in 0.2.0: If you're using Obsidian 0.16.3 and have tab titlebars turned on, Quick Explorer can use them in addition to (or in place of) the main title bar or status bar.
+If you want to hide QE's default breadcrumbs, you can turn them off using the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.

 [Obsidian](https://obsidian.md)'s in-app file explorer is pretty flexible, but it's almost 100% mouse-driven and not at all keyboard-friendly.
 Worse, if you have a lot of folders with lots of files in them, you can spend a lot of time expanding and collapsing folders, and scrolling around to find what you're looking for.
 This can be especially annoying when all you want is to do something with the "current" folder, or a parent of it...  *without* needing to open a sidebar and close it again afterwards.
 (And last, but not least, trying to rapidly preview the contents of a lot of notes with the mouse is a giant PITA.)

 Enter Quick Explorer.
 It's menu-based and **keyboard-friendly**, stays out of your way when you aren't using it, and makes it super-easy to navigate from either the vault root or current folder, without needing to scroll through or collapse a zillion other folders to find what you're looking for.
 You can even **search by name within a folder**, just by typing.